Blog Post by: Zafar Siddiqui

 I was born and raised in Minnetonka, MN and currently live in Minneapolis.
-I am an elementary school teacher and have been in education for the past 17 years.
-I have three sons, two daughters, a wonderful daughter-in-law, and the cutest granddaughter ever, with another grandchild expected in November.
+I am an elementary school teacher and have been in education for more than 17 years.
+I have three sons, two daughters, a wonderful daughter-in-law, and two of the cutest granddaughters ever.
 Motherhood is the toughest job I have ever had or will ever have.
 It’s a little like the “Forest Gump” box of chocolates.
 You never know what you’re going to get.
 Some days are sweet and some days are not so sweet.
 Then there are those days that were totally unexpected.
 Through all of that, my children are the light of my life.
 They are my pride, my teachers, my comedy club, my camping partners and why I shed tears of joy as well as tears of frustration.
 In the end, I hope that I have given my children the strength to be whatever they aspire, the courage to carry on when times are tough and the support to become people of integrity and faith.

 Nausheena with her children